35-Year Term Life Insurance Policy

 5. GBU Financial Life 35-year term life insurance: Product Name: Select Term – 35 Year

-The 35-year level term rates are very competitive from Banner Life, AIG and Protective Life.
+The 35-year level term rates are very competitive from Banner Life, AIG and Protective Life up until age 50.
 GBU Financial Life has competitive rates typically for those under the age of 40.

 Most people choose the company that comes back with the lowest rate, since you can’t go wrong with any of these companies.
 Sometimes people have a have a preference of one company over another by brand name, history with the company, etc. Also, each company has their own underwriting guidelines, therefore it’s important to make sure you are choosing the insurer that will offer the best rate based on your underwriting profile.